 - The employee provides care or support to a member of the employee’s immediate family or his/her household who requires care or support because they are experiencing family violence.

 The requests can be made by way of seeking:

 - Changes in patterns of work; and

-However, for an employee to request flexible working arrangements, the employee must have completed at least 12 months continuous service with the employer immediately before making the request.
-If the employee is a casual employee, the employee cannot make a request unless they are a long term casual employee (which means at least be employed for 12 months) with the employer immediately before making the request and the employee has reasonable expectation of continuing employment by the employer on a regular and systematic basis.
+Before a request is made for flexible working arrangements, the employee must have completed at least 12 months continuous service with the employer.
+In the case of casual employment, a request can only be made if the employee is a long term casual employee (which means at least be employed for 12 months) with the employer immediately before making the request.
+The employee also has to have a reasonable expectation of continuing employment by the employer on a regular and systematic basis.